I like to think world isn't so binary. Just refill the cup.

-Darius gets the invite back to Nina's apartment after the poetry slam ...then they slam....and it's that sweet kind of cheesy love making in 90's cinema, which of course didn't hit the spot, ahem, unless it was set to a Maxwell R&B soundtrack.
-And it was.
-The most romantic part of this scene however - that man makes her breakfast in the morning. le sigh.
+If you know, you know.
+But the steamy scene set up is when Darius (played by a baby-faced Larenz Tate) gets the invite back to Nina's (Nia Long) apartment after a Chicago nightclub poetry slam ...and they slam.
+It's that sweet, cheesy lovemaking in 90's cinema, which of course didn't hit the spot, ahem, unless it was set to a Maxwell R&B soundtrack.
+Oh and it was.
+The back-arching, parted lip moans and sweat all climactic to the music...but the most smoldering part of this love-scene, was cutting to next-morning...when Darius was

 What do you want to be when you grow up?

 First time I ever left the country, I traveled to Italy with the woman I was dating at the time.
-For three weeks we wandered our way through Florence, Rome and Naples, devouring everything that crossed our paths.
-The sounds, the sights…the intoxicatingly fragrant bustling morning street markets selling their blood oranges and buttery slices of Coppa.
-The Roman men, with their tightly tailored crimson pants and intent gazes…oh the Italian man.
+For three weeks we wandered our way through Florence, Rome and Naples.
+Devouring everything that crossed our paths; the sounds, the sights…the intoxicatingly fragrant bustling morning street markets selling their blood oranges and buttery slices of Coppa.
+The Roman men....with their tightly tailored crimson pants and intent gazes…oh the Italian man!
 Italy changed my life.
-Not because it’s a beautiful country, though it is, but because it taught me how minuscule my own world is.
+Not because it’s a beautiful country, though it is, but because it taught me how minuscule my own world was.
 Up until this inaugural trip I’d always believed international travel was something that required a “reason” to go, and that it was a privilege outside of my reach.
 As soon as I realized that if you have the desire, and can squirrel-away the funds…that you just, simply...GO.
 And keep going, as far and as often as possible.